 Confession Time: I don’t have it all together.
 Not by far.

-It began with holiday prep around late November; moved into Christmas craziness, an extended family visit, and the epic project that was rebranding She’s Novel into Well-Storied; and ended with me waking up in February to realize that my writing life had dwindled to nearly non-existent.
+This past winter, my life was chaos.
+It began with holiday prep in late November; moved into Christmas craziness, an extended family visit, and the epic project that was rebranding my website; and ended with me waking up in February to realize that my writing life had dwindled to nearly non-existent.

 Can I get a "whoops!"?